DrMainIT/pong-arduino/README.md

 ```sh
 pip install -r requirements.txt
 ```

-## Project Description

-This project is an implementation of the classic Pong game using Arduino as a Joystick.
-It involves setting up the hardware and writing the necessary code to control the game using Arduino components.

 # Hardware Requirements
 - Arduino board (e.g., Arduino Uno, Arduino Nano)
 - ESP8266 WiFi module